alexben300502/starrr/README.md

 ```
 kubectl get services
 ```
-We have a list of the various services in the cluster, in which we have the one for our project project-devops-service.
+We have a list of the various services in the cluster, because of the previous labs and tests for them and we did not at this moment destroyed and recreate a cluster, in which we have the one for our project project-devops-service.

 ![Image24](images/Image24.png)

-Finnaly, we apply
+Finnaly, we apply :

 ```
 kubectl get deployment
 ```

 To be able to list deployments in the Kubernetes cluster.
-The output shows us that the name of the deployment is `project-devops`, as defined in the deployment file.
+The output shows us that the name of the deployment is "project-devops, as defined in the deployment file.

 ![Image25](images/Image25.png)
 <br>